danvuk567/danvuk567/README.md

 Hi, I'm Dan.
 I'm a data enthusiast passionate about developing creative and robust solutions to business challenges using a variety of technical tools.
 With 6 years of experience as a Data Analyst in the finance sector, I have honed new skills in data analysis, reporting, query optimization, ETL development, database design, and data modeling.
 In addition, I have extensive experience in the retail industry working across various aspects of business intelligence, data integration, software configuration, programming, and reporting.

-# 🔨 My core Data Analyst skills are:
+# 🔨 My core Data skills are:

 * Database development and querying data using SQL.
 * Report generation and ad-hoc data analysis using SQL.
 * Dashboard development using Power BI.
 * ETL development and ad-hoc data analysis using Python and other industry ETL tools.
-* Data analysis using Python and reporting using Excel and Excel VBA.
+* Data analysis using Python, Advanced Excel and Excel VBA.
-* API integration and data processing automation using Python and PowerShell.
+* API integration and data processing automation using Python, Unix/Linux, PowerShell.

 # 📊 Projects and Studies